Eric-o7/static-site-generator/README.md

 There are four major classes used:
 Blocknodes take in the initial Markdown and separates into blocks for further processing.
 The content in Blocknodes is then converted to HTML.ParentNodes.
-These ParentNodes are recursively iterated through to find the end points, or LeafNodes.
+These ParentNodes are recursively iterated through to find the end points and turn them into TextNodes.
+Those TextNoes are then parsed into LeafNodes as a list that belongs to a ParentNode.
 Each node has a way to track the content type, or HTML tag, so that it can be properly written in HTML.

 This project is the first major project I've completed and the learnings from it are endless.